-Each tournament round of Legend of the Five Rings: The Card Game is a predetermined length, giving players a certain amount of time to complete their games.
+Each tournament round of A Game of Thrones: The Card Game is a predetermined length, giving players a certain amount of time to complete their games.
 A leader should start the timer for a tournament round after most players have found their seats and begun to set up.
-If a game has not concluded when the time for a tournament round runs out, each player, starting with the first player, has an opportunity to concede to their opponent, admitting a weaker position on the field of battle or in the courts.
-If neither player concedes, the players continue playing through the next regroup phase (see "End of Round" on page 13).
+If a game has not concluded when the time for a tournament round runs out, the players play through the next taxation phase (see "End of Round" on page 7).
 A tournament round's length varies depending on the type of round.

-• Swiss Rounds: 60 minutes each

-• Single Elimination Rounds (except Final): 60 minutes each

-• Final Single Elimination Round: 100 minutes
+- \ Swiss Rounds: 55 minutes each - Single Elimination Rounds (except Final): 55 minutes each - \ Final Single Elimination Round: 120 minutes

-Pairings
+PAIRINGS

-Each tournament round, players are paired with an opponent, against whom they play a game of Legend of the Five Rings: The Card Game.
+Each tournament round, players are paired with an opponent, against whom they play a game of A Game of Thrones: The Card Game.
 The method of pairing may change based on what type of rounds are being used.
 The organizer must announce the number and type(s) of rounds and what size any progression cuts will be before the start of the tournament.